The accountant shortage in 2026: Causes, impacts, and solutions

 - Rising compensation costs put pressure on margins, especially for smaller firms

-Over time, these pressures make it harder for firms to invest in training and succession planning, reinforcing the cycle that caused the shortage in the first place.
+Over time, these pressures make it harder for firms to invest in training and succession planning, reinforcing the cycle that caused the shortage of accountants in the first place.

 Struggles in corporate accounting departments

 In-house accounting teams face a different set of challenges.
-When headcount doesn’t keep pace with complexity, routine financial processes begin to slow down.
+When headcount doesn't keep pace with complexity, routine financial processes start to slow down.

 Understaffed teams often see: